Christopher Marlowe: The Massacre at Paris (–1593)

 First official record c.
 1593, alleged foul sheet by Marlowe of "Scene 19"; although authorship by Marlowe is contested by recent scholars, the manuscript is believed written while the play was first performed and with an unknown purpose.

 First published undated, c.
 1594 or later, octavo, London; while this is the most complete surviving text, it is near half the length of Marlowe's other works and possibly a reconstruction.
 The printer and publisher credit, "E.A. for Edward White," also appears on the 1605/06 printing of Marlowe's Tamburlaine.

-First recorded performance 26 Jan 1593, by Lord Strange's Men, at Henslowe's Rose Theatre, London, under the title The Tragedy of the Guise; 1594, in the repertory of the Admiral's Men.
+First recorded performance 26 January 1593, by Lord Strange's Men, at Henslowe's Rose Theatre, London, under the title The Tragedy of the Guise; 1594, in the repertory of the Admiral's Men.

 Significance The Massacre at Paris is considered Marlowe's most dangerous play, as agitators in London seized on its theme to advocate the murders of refugees from the low countries of the Spanish Netherlands, and it warns Elizabeth I of this possibility in its last scene.
 It features the silent "English Agent", whom tradition has identified with Marlowe and his connexions to the secret service.
 Highest grossing play for Lord Strange's Men in 1593.

 Attribution A 1593 loose manuscript sheet of the play, called a foul sheet, is alleged to be by Marlowe and has been claimed by some scholars as the only extant play manuscript by the author.
 It could also provide an approximate date of composition for the play.
 When compared with the extant printed text and his other work, other scholars reject the attribution to Marlowe.
 The only surviving printed text of this play is possibly a reconstruction from memory of Marlowe's original performance text.
 Current scholarship notes that there are only 1147 lines in the play, half the amount of a typical play of the 1590s.
-Other evidence that the extant published text may not be Marlowe's original is the uneven style throughout, with two-dimensional characterisations, deteriorating verbal quality and repetitions of content.
+Other evidence that the extant published text is not Marlowe's original is the uneven style throughout, with two-dimensional characterisations, deteriorating verbal quality and repetitions of content.

 Evidence Never appeared in the Stationer's Register.